 Liquor & Gaming NSW Approved

-This L&GNSW Responsible Conduct of Gambling (RCG) course provides a clear idea of what is expected of you in the workplace, as well as a greater understanding of how you as a staff member can promote responsible gambling behaviours and minimise gambling harm in gaming venues.
+This L&GNSW Responsible Conduct of Gambling (RCG) course provides what is expected of you in the workplace and how you must promote responsible gambling behaviours to minimise gambling harm in gaming venues.

 This course is mandatory for all staff working with gaming machines in NSW.